-The storage system supports data encryption by using either a local key manager, or IBM Security Guardium Key Lifecycle Manager key servers.
+The storage system supports data encryption by using IBM Security Key Lifecycle Manager key servers.

-To enable disk encryption, either the local key manager must be enabled (feature 0405), or the storage system must be configured to communicate with two or more IBM Security Guardium Key Lifecycle Manager key servers.
+To enable disk encryption, the storage system must be configured to communicate with two or more IBM Security Key Lifecycle Manager key servers.
 The physical connection between the Hardware Management Console (HMC) and the key server is through an Internet Protocol network.